Interview Videos: Building Trust and Credibility in the Digital Age

 But let’s be real—we may have ditched the rigid office chairs, but we still have no idea what to do with our hands.

-Lights, Camera, Pajama Pants: Being affected by Interview Videos in Style!
+Lights, Camera, Pajama Pants: Navigating Interview Videos in Style!

-Let’s take a moment to value the universal reality of remote interviews:
+Let’s take a moment to appreciate the universal reality of remote interviews:

 • The crisp button-down shirt or blazer visible on camera.

-• The concealed pajama pants, gym shorts, or—let’s be honest—a complete lack of effort below the waist.
+• The hidden pajama pants, gym shorts, or—let’s be honest—a complete lack of effort below the waist.

-• The shrewdly placed coffee mug, not just for caffeine, but to keep hands occupied.
+• The strategically placed coffee mug, not just for caffeine, but to keep hands occupied.

 We’ve all been there, sitting confidently in a video interview, hoping that: